tytydraco/yessleep/out/My_mom_vanished_in_the_woods_8_years_ago_I_just_got_a_letter_from_her.md

 My mom disappeared on a trail near town.
 We used to hike it almost every Sunday as a family.
 It was about two miles, ending at a pond where locals liked to fish.

 That day, my dad was sick, so it was just me and her.
-We laughed and talked until I had to pee.
+We laughed and walked until I had to pee.
 She told me to go ahead, and stayed behind, maybe twenty feet away.

-Nothing seemed unusual while I was peeing, except for the sound of a branch snapping, which I brushed off as nothing.
+Nothing seemed unusual while I was peeing in that tree, except for the sound of a branch snapping, which I brushed off as nothing.
 I finished, turned around to call her, and she was gone.

 I waited half an hour, thinking maybe she’d stepped off the trail too.
 Then I ran to the pond.
 Then I sprinted back to the parking lot, and the car was still there.
 Locked.